cfstout/jobcoin-mixer/README.md

 * Ensure consistency in a distributed environment
 ### Other improvements
 * Round-robin payouts so first address in the list doesn't get the most deposits
+### CI/CD
+* Run tests on commit
+* Dockerize the app for running in a deployed environment